ihababbas/City-explore/README.md

 6. git know the state and prop virabiles
 7. contine coding the function and the forms
 8. style the website
+9. make connction betwwen our server with api
+10. map the getting data
+11. make the data apper in good way
+12. make all the files orgnazie
 ## Architecture
 1. bootstarp
 2. CSS file